maxmatical/ml-cheatsheet/ML tips/NLP_IR/README.md

   - no comparison to CoCondenser, ColbertV2 etc. because no nDCG@10
 - BEIR Results:
  - avg 0.488 NDCG@10
+ - pretty competitive especially at the size (BERT-base size)
+- Novel pre-training framework for dense retrieval, 3 main designs
+ 1. Masked auto-encoding: input sentence is corrupted twice with 2 different masked (1 for encoder and 1 for decoder)
+ 2. Asymmetric structure: BERT base for encoder, 1 layer transformer decoder
+ 3. Asymmetric masking ratio: 15% for encoder, 50-90% ratio for decoder

 ## Training State-of-the-art Text Embedding Models from Sentence Transformers